 About the author

-Carl Macrae is a social psychologist specialising in how organisations achieve high levels of safety, reliability and resilience.
-His work focuses on aviation and healthcare and is particularly concerned with how safety improvements are initiated, interpreted and organised; how organisations respond to disruptions, manage risk and learn from error; and how organisational and regulatory systems can be designed to support local innovation and improvement.
+Carl Macrae is an applied psychologist specialising in how organisations achieve high levels of safety, reliability and resilience and build cultures of learning and improvement.
+His research examines how risk events and other disruptive incidents are analysed and learnt from, and how organisational and regulatory systems can be designed to support adaptation and improvement.

 Carl is a Professor of Organisational Behaviour and Psychology in the Centre for Health Innovation, Leadership and Learning at Nottingham University Business School.
 He is also a Professor II in the SHARE Centre for Resilience in Healthcare at University of Stavanger, Norway, a Research Associate at the London School of Economics Centre for Analysis of Risk and Regulation and a Chartered Psychologist.